imfl/data-mining/README.md

 ![demo](image/demo.gif)

 *A demo of my code.
 Note how fast the optimized algorithms are, compared with brutal force.
-More than 95% of the computations are skipped.*
+Over 95% of the work is skipped.*

 ## Introducing Dynamic Time Warping Distance into Matrix Profile